Christos Maladenis: Career

 Maladenis began his career in Skoda Xanthi, attracting the interest of Panathinaikos and AEK Athens.

 In the summer of 1995, he signed for AEK.
-Despite the injuries he had, he slowly made his presence felt, competing in many positions in the lineup, mainly in the midifield and offense.
+Despite the injuries he had, he slowly made his presence felt, competing in many positions in the lineup, mainly in the midfield and offense.
 His best season was the period 1998–1999, where he scored 13 goals.
 He also played an incredible match against Iraklis in Kaftanzoglio Stadium, completing a hat-trick in AEK's victory with 2-3 which secured them in second place and sent them in next season's UEFA Champions League qualifiers.
 Maladenis also scored goal in the final of Greek Cup against Ionikos, which AEK won with 3–0.
 His best moment of his career was arguably the goal against Real Madrid in a Champions League game at Nikos Goumas Stadium on 2 October 2002.
 He played in AEK until 2003, where he won 4 cups and 1 Super Cup.